Schools, parents and grandparents hold key to unlocking China’s obesity problem

 “The problem of grandparent care in relation to childhood obesity is also common in non-Asian countries, including the UK.
 The intervention we evaluated in this study is the first childhood obesity prevention programme that included a substantial component aimed at improving grandparents’ childcare knowledge and skills.”

-- Improving health knowledge and practical skills in children, parents and grandparents
+- Improving health knowledge and practical skills in children, parents & grandparents.

 - Improving nutritional quality of school lunches